-• The following folders appear in the IUPUI eDossier:

-- ✓ Statement on Performance - ✓ Position Description(s) - ✓ Evidence of Quality and Impact of Performance - ✓ Performance Grants, Awards, Honors, Fellowships - ✓ Appendix Performance - Candidates should provide the following evidence to document librarian performance in the dossier: - A Statement on Performance describing performance activities and their impact is expected.
+- The following folders appear in the IUPUI eDossier: - 🔺 🎓 Performance - B Statement on Performance - Position Description(s) - Evidence of Quality and ... - Performance Grants, Aw... - Appendix Performance - ✓ Statement on Performance - ✓ Position Description(s) - ✓ Evidence of Quality and Impact of Performance - ✓ Performance Grants, Awards, Honors, Fellowships - ✓ Appendix Performance - Candidates should provide the following evidence to document librarian performance in the dossier: - A Statement on Performance describing performance activities and their impact is expected.
 The statement should be a narrative that is a maximum of two (2) single-spaced pages analyzing the librarian performance area.
-When performance is highly repetitive, as is often the case for librarians, candidates should comment on the cumulative impact of the repeated activities. - o Position description(s) detailing performance responsibilities. - Evidence of quality or impact by patrons, faculty, or other recipients of librarian performance.
+When performance is highly repetitive, as is often the case for librarians, candidates should comment on the cumulative impact of the repeated activities. - Position description(s) detailing performance responsibilities. - Evidence of quality or impact by patrons, faculty, or other recipients of librarian performance.
 It is difficult for external peers to observe actual performance, and thus, these activities should be sufficiently descriptive to be useful to external peers. - Other documentation addressing the quality of performance can be included, and might contain: - Table or charts that summarize major performance projects/products. - Statistical summaries over time. - Other documentation addressing the quality of performance, as described in the "Suggested Standards for Evaluating Librarian Performance" should be included.

-Main Section: Professional and University Service2 (For Librarians: Service) General Notes
+Main Section: Professional and University Service6 (For Librarians: Service)

+General Notes

-- Research faculty use this section as applicable to their responsibilities. - All tenure-track, lecturer, and clinical faculty use this section. - Clinical faculty and tenure-track faculty may have service as an area of excellence. - Librarians use the similar Service section. - Documents in this section count toward the 50-page limit on the dossier.
-Candidates can format this as one PDF with a table of contents, or, put information into separate dossier folders; do not replicate sections of the curriculum vitae or the Candidate Statement.
+- Research faculty use this section as applicable to their responsibilities. - All tenure-track, lecturer, and clinical faculty use this section. - Clinical faculty and tenure-track faculty may have service as an area of excellence. - Librarians use the similar Service section.